raffienficiaud/boost-cmake/README.md

   nicely in an IDE
 * libraries not having a `boost-decl.cmake` / `CMakeLists.txt` are considered as
   header only and automatically added to the super project
+* the dependencies between the libraries are explicit, and there is no need for copying header files around.

 ## Todos (random order)